O = require 'omicron'

 continue if viaSuper

-Retrieves the value of a key
+Retrieves the value of a key within this state’s data storage, or from

 that of an ancestral protostate, parastate, or superstate, unless directed

-otherwise by via
+otherwise by via.

 get: ( key, via = VIA_ALL ) ->